migdal-or/wtx-tech-challenge/README.md

 #### Step 1 - Import / Export reports

 First.
-I'd say that from the data warehouse approach, the process requested does not look optimal.
+I'd say that from the database approach, the process requested does not look optimal.
 Instead of checking CSV file with Python and counting ports and values during this process, I'd rather:

 1. Consider these CSV files are Operational Data Store, make some sort of a queue, probably with directories: inbox / archive,